finagle/finch/docs/json.md

 ### PlayJson

-* Bring the dependency to the `finch-playjson` module.
+* Add the dependency to the `finch-playjson` module.
 * For any type you want to serialize or deserialize you are required to create the appropriate Play JSON `Reads` and `Writes`.

 ```scala
 import io.finch.playjson._